gnois/luaty/README.md

         └── ...
 ```

-To compile *src/main.lt* file and its dependencies to */dst*, specify */dst* as the second argument.
+To transpile *src/main.lt* file and its dependencies to */dst*, specify */dst* as the second argument.
 ```
 cd src
 luaty main /dst
 ```
-If compilation succeeds, the output should appear like below, with subfolders mirrored:
+If transpilation succeeds, the output should appear like below, with subfolders mirrored:
 ```
 /
 ├── dst